the-vampiire/chingu-chimp/testingInstructions.md

 * Request a user's projects
     * command: `/profile @userName projects`

-After reading the help guide copy and paste this message into the channel and enter your responses.
+After using the profile command copy and paste this message into the channel and enter your responses.
 Yes / no is fine but feel free to provide detail:
 ```
 1. Was the profile command intuitive / convenient for you?
 2. If there were any error messages were they clear and helpful in guiding you towards fixing your error?